slevithan/oniguruma-to-es/README.md

 ): {
   pattern: string;
   flags: string;
-  subclass?: EmulatedRegExpOptions;
+  options?: EmulatedRegExpOptions;
 };
 ```

 Note that the returned `flags` might also be different than those provided, as a result of the emulation process.
-The returned `pattern`, `flags`, and `subclass` properties can be provided as arguments to the `EmulatedRegExp` constructor to produce the same result as `toRegExp`.
+The returned `pattern`, `flags`, and `options` properties can be provided as arguments to the `EmulatedRegExp` constructor to produce the same result as `toRegExp`.

 If the only keys returned are `pattern` and `flags`, they can optionally be provided to JavaScript's `RegExp` constructor instead.
-Setting option `avoidSubclass` to `true` ensures that this is always the case, by throwing an error for any patterns that rely on `EmulatedRegExp`'s additional handling.
+Setting option `avoidSubclass` to `true` ensures that this is always the case (resulting in an error for any patterns that require `EmulatedRegExp`'s additional handling).

 ### `toOnigurumaAst`